DanoRiv/vtex-gameshop-whatsapp-btn/docs/README.md

   "itgloberspartnercl.whatsapp-button": "0.x"
 }
 ```
-Now, you are able to use all the blocks exported by the Login app.
+Now, you are able to use all the blocks exported by the Whatsapp Button app.
 Check out the full list below:

 | Block name   | Description  |
 | :----------: | :------------------------: |